 - Film 450 American Film Genres (3 units) (genre theory)

 - Any 400- or 500-level course in film or electronic media theory

-Certificate students also have two electives (6 units) that may be taken at the 400 or 500 level and developed in an advising plan, subject to approval of the Film and Media Studies adviser and of the director of graduate studies of the student's home unit.
+Certificate students also have two electives (6 units) that may be taken at the 400 or 500 level and developed in an advising plan, subject to the approval of the Film and Media Studies (FMS) adviser and of the director of graduate studies (DGS) of the student's home unit.

 Two Electives (6 units):

-Each 3-unit elective course in Film and Media Studies must be at the 400 level or higher.
+Each 3-unit elective course in FMS must be at the 400 level or higher.

-A student may choose to take one Independent Study of 3 units (Film 500) with a Film and Media Studies faculty member as an elective.
-This study should relate to a specialized topic mutually agreed upon by the student, their Film and Media Studies adviser, and the chair of the graduate certificate program.
-Although students are expected to benefit from elective courses offered by Film and Media Studies core and affiliated faculty, they may take other film-related courses as may be offered by other departments and by faculty not affiliated with Film and Media Studies.
-To be included in the graduate certificate courses, classes that fall within this category require approval by the student's adviser in Film and Media Studies and their home unit's director of graduate studies (DGS).
+A student may choose to take one independent study of 3 units (Film 500) with an FMS faculty member as an elective.
+This study should relate to a specialized topic mutually agreed upon by the student, their FMS adviser, and the chair of the graduate certificate program.
+Although students are expected to benefit from elective courses offered by FMS core and affiliated faculty, they may take other film-related courses offered by other departments and by faculty not affiliated with FMS.
+To be included in the graduate certificate courses, classes that fall within this category require approval by the student's adviser in FMS and their home unit's DGS.

 Course of Study

-Students must fulfill the basic requirements for the Master of Arts (AM) degree as set forth in this Graduate School catalog.
-In addition, AM candidates must take the course of study described below that consists of 36 units of credit and a comprehensive examination.
+Students must fulfill the basic requirements for the Master of Arts (AM) degree as set forth in this Graduate School Bulletin.
+In addition, AM candidates must take the course of study described below, which consists of 36 units of credit and a comprehensive examination.